fclaerho/buildstack/README.md

 *NOTICE!*
 This tool is stable for the use cases it covers but it does not cover all major use cases yet.
-So far you can build autotools, setuptools, maven, cargo and ansible projects.
+So far you can build *autotools*, *setuptools*, *maven*, *cargo* and *ansible* projects.

 **Build** is a build stack wrapper: its goal is to abstract the build process of any source code repository through high-level well-known targets.
 Focus on the big picture and let **Build** handle the invocation details.